jython/jython.github.io/README.md

 4. View the website locally
 5. Make changes to the source
 6. Refresh the browser page and the changes should be visible
-7. Once your happy with the changes create a pull request
+7. Once you're happy with the changes create a pull request